syncfusion-content/windowsforms-docs/WindowsForms/Button/How-To.md

 ---
 layout: post
 title: How To | WindowsForms | Syncfusion
-description: Learn about introduction of Syncfusion Essential Studio Windows Forms SfButton control and more details.
+description: Learn here about How To questions of Syncfusion Essential Studio Windows Forms SfButton control, its elements and more.
 platform: WindowsForms
 control: SfButton
 documentation: ug
 ---

-# Windows Forms SfButton control
+# How To Questions of Windows Forms SfButton

 ## Set the SfButton as Accept or Cancel Button to the Form